 Most of the land area on Earth sits below the sea level.
-Dead Sea depression is the lowest point on Earth while Caspian depression is the largest area below the sea level in the whole world.
+The Dead Sea depression is the lowest point on Earth while the Caspian depression is the largest area below the sea level in the whole world.
 About 33 countries around the world are below the sea level, and most of their populated and urban areas are at, near, or below the sea level.
-Netherlands is one of the countries with most of its towns and cities below the sea level with a larger section of the country's population living in those towns.
-The cities and town with lower elevation are always at risk of experiencing floods.
-Some of the countries with the largest low-lying land urban areas include China, the United States, and Japan.
+The Netherlands is one of the countries with most of its towns and cities below the sea level with a larger section of the country's population living in those towns.
+The cities and towns with lower elevation are always at risk of experiencing floods.
+Some of the countries with the most low-lying land urban areas include China, the United States, and Japan.

 72% of Japans’ topography is mountainous with Mount Fuji being the highest mountain with an elevation of 3,776m.
 Due to several industries and economic activities in Japan, the rate of urbanization is quickly rising.
 However, of the total land area considered as urban, 9,225 square kilometers lie below 5m of elevation.
 The low elevation has not hindered the growth or population in these areas neither has it affected the rate of industrial growth.